Richard Dawkins' 8-buttoned Creation Machine

 – stars would be too cool for nuclear fusion; elements needed for life would never exist

-Strength of force of gravity at all size stages of universe
+Strength of force of gravity at all size stages of the universe

 + gravity would overwhelm the expansion of the universe and fatal contraction would occur